 “At one point they had beaten us for so long they were both tired.
 They took a 2 minute break and started beating us again.”

-Their ordeal ended when they were picked up by Croatian police (uniforms described as matching regular Croatian police) and taken back to the Serbian border in a deportation vehicle.
+Their ordeal ended when they were picked up by Croatian police (uniforms described as matching regular Croatian police) and taken back to the Serbian border in a van.
 The police left them there there around 7:00PM, after which the men had to walk back to Šid for four hours.

 The incident left several of the men with sustained injuries: even though this interview took place sixteen days after the incident, the respondent reported still feeling intense pain when doing any lifting.
 Another member of the group is still taking painkillers for a stinging pain on the right side of his chest, and a third was left with heavy bruising on both arms (figures 2 &3).